Yes, you should care if Saudi women can drive

 Put aside thinking the rest of the world is really like America to one degree or another.

 Saudi Arabia is the home of the two holiest cities in Islam: Mecca and Medina.
 It is the most conservative country in the Arab world.
 Women there are not only restricted from driving.
 They may not go out of their homes by themselves.
 They may not uncover their faces, even in their own homes if an adult male is present who is not their father or husband.
 I knew a woman who sat at her dinner table with her veil held to hide the side of her face so only her father, who was seated across from her, and her husband, who was seated next to her, could see her face while she ate.

 No woman of any nationality may enter the Kingdom unaccompanied by a male relative or sponsor.
 My mother-in-law's plane arrived earlier than we expected, and she was detained in a room by herself until my husband arrived to claim her.
 Being American made no difference.
 Interestingly, an unaccompanied western woman may leave the Kingdom by herself.

 A divorced woman has no right to her children.
 A married woman has no protection from her husband marrying a second, or third, or fourth wife.
-I taught English in a women's language school and my student's (mostly middle class) greatest fear was their husbands would become sucessful enough to marry a second wife.
+I taught English in a women's language school, and my student's (mostly middle class) greatest fear was their husbands would become successful enough to marry a second wife.
 Oh, yes, and a man can divorce his wife at any time for any reason.

 So what does all this have to do with driving?